mittwald/cli/README.md

   -o, --output=<value>          (required) the output file to write the dump to ("-" for stdout) -p, --mysql-password=<value>  the password to use for the MySQL user (env: MYSQL_PWD) -q, --quiet                   suppress process output and only display a machine-readable summary.
+      --[no-]temporary-user     create a temporary user for the dump

 FLAG DESCRIPTIONS
   -o, --output=<value>  the output file to write the dump to ("-" for stdout)